johnpeart/johnpeart.github.io/src/blogpost/2016-08-21-when-my-blog-post-went-viral.md

 excerpt: "I recently wrote a blog post - a letter to my heterosexual friends about Orlando - that went unintentionally viral.
 Here's the story behind that post."
 categories:
   - data
+related:
+- title: "To my heterosexual friends: this is why Orlando hurts"
+  date: 2016-06-14
+  link: /2016/06/14/to-my-heterosexual-friends-orlando-shootings/
 ---

 I recently got frustrated at the silence of some of my friends and family after the horrific events at Pulse nightclub in Orlando, and [I wrote them a letter](/2016/06/14/to-my-heterosexual-friends-orlando-shootings).
 I didn't expect anyone to actually read it - I don't write for other people, I write because it's a creative outlet - but they did.